Viking Cruises Into the Midnight Sun itinerary combines wild and beautiful ports with magical days at sea on a journey ...

 I have fortunately visited the Florida Keys twice in the past six months.
 Pretty nice since I no longer live in South Florida.
-There are hundreds of spots but here are 8 great spots to visit in the Florida Keys (the Conch Republic), mixed in with a few pictures and descriptions.
-Please also see my recent post on 8 Great Key West Tips.
+There are hundreds of options but here are 8 great spots to visit in the Florida Keys (the Conch Republic), mixed in with a few pictures and descriptions.

 8 Great Spots to Visit in the Florida Keys

-Mrs. Mac’s.
 At MM99.4 Bayside (Mile Marker 99.4, bayside is on your right when driving toward Key West).
 Mrs. Mac’s Kitchen is a fantastic “welcome to the Florida Keys” first stop.
 It is Florida Keys kitschy, with license plates and money from around the world decorating the walls.
 It is also always rated one of the top eating places in Key Largo, a place with a near-even split of locals and visitors.
 Menu items are tempting but I usually order a daily special.
 Mrs. Mac’s key lime freeze is my personal milestone that I am officially in the Florida Keys.
-Tip: Mrs. Mac’s website currently has a coupon for free key lime freeze.
-Use it!
+McCool Travel Tip: check Mrs. Mac’s website for coupons.
 If you park behind Mrs. Mac’s you will find this scene:

-Key Lime Products.
 Key Lime Products is a store located at MM92.5 oceanside (right side when driving back to the mainland).
 It is a nice final stop when leaving the Florida Keys to stock up on key lime and tropical goodies.
 I have bought a whole pie here on my last two trips—and slices for immediate gratification!
 Another good stop is the Midway Cafe at MM80.5.
 It is a nice coffee and sandwich shop with key lime pie and treats.
-Tip: the best key lime pie I have had on recent trips was from the Sippin’ Coffee House on Eaton Street in Key West—but I have not tried everywhere, yet.
+McCool Travel tip: the best key lime pie I have had on recent trips was from the Sippin’ Coffee House on Eaton Street in Key West—but I have not tried everywhere, yet.

 Do you have any favorite spots to visit in the Florida Keys?